MultiMC/Website/docpad/src/documents/posts/0-3-update.html.md

 Some of the changes include:
 * An improved instance view,
-* Overhauled 1.6+ loading, paving the way for easier Forge/LiteLoader support and new features,
+* Overhauled 1.6+ loading,
+* New patch based system for modifying instances,
 * Better offline mode,
 * Improved clarity in some of the dialogs (for example, it's clear when there are no Forge versions available),
 * Tooling support (including JProfiler, JVisualVM and MCEdit),